pub struct WATCHER;Expand description

 §Sync

-The file synchronization ensures that the file is only actually modified when writing is finished by writing
+The file synchronization ensures that the file is only actually modified when write is finished by writing

 to a temporary file and committing a replace only if the write succeeded.
 The file is write-locked for the duration

-call, but the contents are not touched until commit.
-See WriteFile
+of write call, but the contents are not touched until commit.
+See WriteFile for more details.

-blocks on app exit until all writes commit or cancel.
+The FsWatcherManager blocks on app exit until all writes commit or cancel.
+See WATCHER::shutdown_timeout for

 §Read Errors